ivy00johns/Pwnscription/README.md

 - [ ] Find better names for the functions and commands.
 - [ ] Add Flipper Zero notes.
 - [ ] Add Flipper Zero support.
+- [ ] Modernize everything.
+There is a mixture of syntaxes.